marianoktm/SECPROG-Unisa/README.md

 }
 ```

-First thing first, let's log in as level04 and check the content of `/home/flag04/flag04`:
+First things first, let's log in as level04 and check the content of `/home/flag04/flag04`:

 ```
 level04@nebula:/home/flag04$ ls -la